*Your ConquerHSC Notes are consistently being revised throughout the 2019 HSC Year to ensure quality

 - NOTE: If you have even number of nitrogen, your molecular ion may or may not contain a nitrogen.
 As say you have two NH3 groups in your molecule.
 Each of them have an odd mass number, as NH3 has an odd mass number of 17.
 However, if you add them together, you will get an even number (17+17 = 34) which therefore would result in an even mass-to-charge ratio for the overall molecular ion M+)

-- NOTE: Even mass-to-charge ratio may also mean that there is no nitrogen atom in the molecular ion.
+- NOTE: Furthermore, an even mass-to-charge ratio may also mean that there is no nitrogen atom in the molecular ion.
 Zero is treated as an ‘even’ number.

 Let’s have a look at an example of this.
 Suppose that after using other technologies (e.g. UV-Vis spectroscopy, NMR spectroscopy and IR spectroscopy), we know that our unknown is either pentane or 2-methylbutane.
 Which of the following spectrum belongs to which?